 When you first arrive for your emergency dental appointment, your dentist Neutral Bay will have a conversation with you to understand what’s happening in your mouth.
 They may ask questions about what symptoms you are experiencing, whether there is any pain and where that pain is originating, how long you have been noticing the problem, and whether you have any idea what may have caused it.

 For some people, these questions may be more obvious to answer than others.
 For example, if you have just broken a tooth during a game of football, it’s quite clear what has happened and how!
-Some emergency situations are much vaguer and your dentist might need to ask a wider range of questions, or to make a direct examination, to get all the relevant information about the issue.
+Some emergency situations are much vaguer and your dentist might need to ask a wider range of questions or make a direct examination, to get all the relevant information about the issue.

 2. Investigate the condition of your mouth